Everyone tells you what you should do while blogging.

 3. Focussing on multiple things at a time –

-This is the most overlooked mistakes among all the bloggers.
+This is the most overlooked mistake among all the bloggers.

 Be it connecting with other bloggers, participating on social platforms, link building, or anything else, most of us try to actively engage in all of them at a single point in time.

-Some of us even write without planning blog content and then switch between multiple tabs to gather distraction.
+Some of us even write without planning blog content and then switch between multiple tabs to gather distractions.